-Eric W. Bjorklund is the Executive Director, President and CEO of Utah Youth Village.
+Eric W. Bjorklund served as President and CEO of Utah Youth Village for 37 years and retired in June of 2022.

 He graduated with honors from the J. Ruben Clark School of Law at Brigham Young University.
 He became general counsel for Weber State College and associate counsel for the University of Utah.
 He then practiced law in the Salt Lake area before joining Utah Youth Village full-time in December of 1985.